Since the beginning of the project, we have managed to:

 E.4 Environmental education in relation to Natura 2000

-A total of 30 Natura 2000 Days and 10 pilot Natura 2000 Weeks were organized.
-A set of educational and didactic materials was also developed and is used during various activities and events.
-Educational activities aimed at increasing public awareness of the Natura 2000 network and ecosystem services are carried out in all project sites.
-Five types of information materials – brochures about Natura 2000 (one for each pilot site) – and seven types of educational materials were created and printed; their online versions can be found on our website in the “Download” section.
-In 2024, we developed and conducted a university course on Natura 2000 and ecosystem services at the Faculty of Natural Sciences, Comenius University in Bratislava.
-Based on feedback, the course was further improved and will be delivered at two universities.
-We also train teachers and environmental education staff in protected areas on Natura 2000 and ecosystem services.
-Numerous experiential programs and excursions are organized for children, teachers, and parents, with an updated list regularly available on the “For Schools and the Public” subpage.
-An educational program Get Your Paws Moving for kindergartens and families about Natura 2000 habitats and species is being prepared; in the 2025/2026 school year, it will be launched in 100 kindergartens across Slovakia, accompanied by an awareness campaign.
-Our knowledge and experience will be implemented in other Natura 2000 sites across Slovakia in the future.
+During the project, we have so far organised 30 Natura 2000 Day events and 10 pilot Natura 2000 Weeks.
+At the same time, a set of educational and didactic materials has been developed and is used in various activities and events.
+Educational activities aimed at increasing public awareness of the Natura 2000 network and ecosystem services are taking place across all project sites.
+We have produced and printed 5 informational brochures on Natura 2000, one for each pilot site, and 7 types of educational materials – their online versions are available on our website in the “Download” section.
+In 2024 and 2025, we delivered a university course on Natura 2000 and ecosystem services at the Faculty of Natural Sciences of Comenius University in Bratislava.
+Based on feedback, the course has been further improved and will continue to be delivered at two universities.
+We provide training for teachers and environmental education staff in protected areas on the topics of Natura 2000 conservation and ecosystem services.
+These topics are also being incorporated into strategic documents and educational materials for primary schools to increase awareness among the wider public.
+Pupils and students are actively involved in the management of protected areas across Slovakia, gaining direct experience with practical nature conservation in their surroundings.
+We organise a wide range of experiential programmes and field excursions for children, teachers, and parents, with an updated list available on the “For schools and the public” subpage.
+We have developed the “Rozhýb labky” educational programme for kindergartens and families, focusing on Natura 2000 habitats and species.
+In the 2025/2026 school year, it is being implemented in 102 kindergartens across Slovakia.
+Some of the materials have also been made available to parents of young children on the Rozhýb labky website and can also be found in the “Download” section of the Nature for All website.
+We aim to apply the knowledge and experience gained to additional Natura 2000 sites across Slovakia in the future.

 Project Management and monitoring of project progress